-This academic year, the university plans to alter practices to reduce interruptions caused by severe inclement weather.
-Rather than closing campus during weather events, the university will shift to remote working and learning when needed.
+In order to reduce interruptions caused by severe inclement weather, the university will shift to remote working and learning when needed, rather than closing campus.

 As has been the university’s practice, whenever possible, MU will stay open for business and on-campus instructional activities during winter weather.
 On those days, employees and students are expected to exercise judgement when deciding if they can travel safely to campus.
 Each individual’s circumstance will be different; therefore, it’s important that supervisors and instructors facilitate conversations to determine what options exist for their teams or classes in the event they cannot make it to campus.

 Several campus departments and health facilities often operate regardless of the weather.
 Find links to status updates from MU Health Care hospitals and clinics, the Veterinary Health Center, the MU Student Center, Ellis Library, Student Recreation Complex, Campus Dining services and more.
 Some of these areas may continue in-person operations even when the campus shifted to remote work and teaching, so please look for updates.

 The campus community will be notified if there is a change in campus status due to severe weather.
 Officials will:

 - Issue an MU Alert, triggering a text message to all registered cellphone numbers and an email to the campus community.

 - Post information to the Mizzou homepage.

 - Post information to Mizzou’s social media channels.